 I met with a friend recently who just finished reading Radical Inclusion, by GEN (Ret.)
-Martin Dempsey and Ori Brafman.
-During our conversation, he anxiously claimed, “there is so much from that book that I want to start doing, I don’t even know where to start.”
+Martin Dempsey and Ori Brafman, which he particularly enjoyed.
+During our conversation, he shared with much exasperation, “there is so much from that book that I want to start doing, I don’t even know where to begin.”

 I think we have all been there in some capacity.
-I felt the same way when I finished David Marquet’s Turn the Ship Around!
-Personally, with all of the books, blogs, journals, and podcasts I routinely engage in, it is easy for me to get overwhelmed with the new ideas for leadership improvement and organizational development.
+I felt the same way when I finished David Marquet’s Turn the Ship Around! which was one of my first leadership-focused books I ever read.
+Personally, with all of the books and other content I routinely engage in, it is easy for me to get overwhelmed with the new ideas for needed development.
 I often feel compelled to do it all now, though I know it won’t be effective or sustainable.
-Even all of the 3×5 Leadership blog posts, when considered collectively, can easily send a message of “do all of this now!”
+Even all of the 3×5 Leadership blog posts, when considered collectively, can easily send unintentional messages of “do all of it now!”

 So, I want to offer a simple model of personal leader development and a strategy to focus on the most important improvements to develop as a leader.
 The model, below, is broken down into four steps that I recommend you follow, where each step encourages you to write out a statement or a list.
 You’ll end with an identified leader behavior to improve on, the purpose of it, an actionable strategy, and timeline to work in it.